isabelle-johns/Travel-to-Portugal/README.md

 ## _What does Portugal have to offer?_

 Portugal, located in South Europe and bordering Spain is a unique country with a variety of activities, historical buildings, intangible heritage and spectacular views.
-Whether it's the indulgent cuisine, pristine beaches or history that date back thousands of years, Portugal will entertain you.
+Whether it's the indulgent cuisine, pristine beaches or history that date back thousands of years, Portugal will not fail to entertain you.

 ## _A perfect spot for young people_
 Portugal is the whole package for young adults who like to travel.
 For the risktakers and adrenaline seekers, the _Pena Adventura Park_ is the way to go with it's extreme flying fox activity over a vast, beautiful landscape.
 There is also a variety of different escape rooms and waterparks.
-If you're looking for something a little more historical, Portugal has
+But if you're looking for something a little more historical, Portugal has immense diversification of galleries, museums and fortresses you can visit.
+Contrastingly, if you're just looking for a place to repose or kick-back, beaches such as Praia da Marinha or Praia de São Rafael will have you soaking up the sun for hours.

 ## _Precautions and warnings before travelling_
 Like every other holiday destination, precautions have to be taken into account when visiting somewhere new.
 Better to be safe than sorry.